powrusr/dox/source/sphinx.md

 echo "html_style = 'custom.css'" >> source/conf.py
 ```

-.. note:: the css will only change with `make html` if you changed a file that's in index.rst
+.. note:: you may need to do `make clean` to be sure the new css applies after changing it